 This is NOT right.
 All Non UK companies must display a valid VAT number registered to their company name on all online marketplaces BEFORE they sell products located in the UK.

-Displaying Seller Location, Stock Location & Price
+Displaying Seller Location, Stock Location, Price & VAT

 Online marketplaces must clearly display the location of the seller and their stock on all products page next to the “buy now” button and throughout the checkout process.
+Prices must clearly display whether it includes or excludes VAT.

 Consumers must be given the ability to filter search results on online marketplaces by Seller location; UK, EU & Rest of World.
 Consumers have the right to know who and where they are purchasing from.